pschaeflein/BlogArticles/Intro to JSON/article.md

 ## What is JSON?

 JSON is a [standard format](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf) for converting data objects to text strings and back again.
 It's commonly used to store data in text files and to exchange data between programs or over a network.
+JSON text files usually have a filename extension `.json`.
 JSON serves more or less the same purpose as XML but is shorter and easier to read.

 > Geek note: Translating JSON text to data is generally called "parsing", and translating data into JSON text is "serializing".